 I term this experience ‘running riot’ with the virtues.
 It starts out with a good, pure virtuous motive, but then very subtly our experience becomes something else–something not so virtuous.

-Let’s take for example, acceptance.
-Acceptance in its purity is about loving others in spite of their exasperating qualities, while at the same time having and honoring boundaries that prevent us from taking ownership of someone else’s poor behavior (see another blog post I wrote about acceptance here).
+Let’s take, for example, acceptance.
+Acceptance in its purity is about loving others in spite of their exasperating qualities, while at the same time having and honoring boundaries that prevent us from taking ownership of someone else’s poor behavior.
 But acceptance run riot to the nth degree becomes resignation.
 We resign ourselves that the world, our marriage, our kids, our jobs, (fill in the blank) are doomed, so why bother anymore.
 That’s just the way things are.
 So it’s not surprising when we find ourselves abruptly detaching with resentment and putting up a wall to cope.
 This is not acceptance; this is resignation.

 Resignation is acceptance run riot.
 Acceptance is swathed in love; resignation is seeded with resentment.
 Let’s look at how this works with other virtues: